iamjuandis/juandis.com/src/assets/content/README.md

 #### Problem

 The challenge was how to visualize a huge amount of data and the complexity to integrate a monitoring system to controll limits and optimize the performance and excesive expenses in energy.
-Besides, Frostbyte already had a monitoring system but wit a lot of improvement opportunities and a specific pain ponts list.
+Besides, Frostbyte already had a monitoring system but wit a lot of improvement opportunities and a specific pain points list.

+#### The output

+After a very intense month of observation, interviews and field research, we were not only focused on the visualization problem, but we need to focus on a SaaS solution.
+Frostbyte customers, needed to visualize clearly and in realtime all of their sensors and alerts data.
+Based on technology and budget, we couldn't deliver a full and personalizable product, so we focused on a simple, usable and eficient wey to perceive the current storehouses environmental status.

+#### We got

+- **+91%** less time to recolect and visualize data

++ **+20K** data points per week
++ **+400** more revenue

+#### The future

+The complexity and huge amount of data in monitoring environment variables would result on a challenging task to spend the less resources, equipement and money possible, so one of the main solutions for those industries was a realtime dashboard, simple, reliable and useful.
+In fact, thanks to that renewal, Frostbyte reduced +91% the time spent on data visualization and increased the revenue on a +400%.

 ------